Comme d'habitude

-In 1968 the song was adapted by David Bowie and given new lyrics to create the song "Even a Fool Learns to Love".
-Paul Anka again give it new lyrics to create the song that became "My Way", Frank Sinatra's signature song.
-Another derivative by David Bowie, Life on Mars?, was released in 1971.
+In 1969, Paul Anka wrote English lyrics for the song and gave it the title "My Way", which became one of Frank Sinatra's signature songs.

 Original

-In February 1967 Jacques Revaux, on holiday in the Hôtel Canada in Megève, realised that he was overdue to write four songs commissioned by producer Norbert Saada, and wrote them all in one morning.
+In February 1967, Jacques Revaux, on holiday in the Hôtel Canada in Megève, realised that he was overdue to write four songs commissioned by producer Norbert Saada, and wrote them all in one morning.
 One titled "For Me" had English lyrics; it was refused by Michel Sardou, Mireille Mathieu, Hugues Aufray and Claude François before Hervé Vilard released a version as a B-side.
 Revaux was dissatisfied and visited François at Dannemois on 27 August 1967 proposing to rework the song for him.
 François accepted but asked that an underlying theme of a couple in a strained relationship be included, in reference to his recent breakup with fellow French singer France Gall.
 Revaux agreed and with some rewriting from Gilles Thibaut the song became "Comme d'habitude" in its best-known version in French, which was released by Claude François in 1968.

-Cover versions
+Notable cover versions

-Many artists sang "Comme d'Habitude" in French after Claude François's success (and international success through '"My Way"), notably:
+Many artists sang "Comme d'habitude" in French after Claude François's success (and international success through '"My Way"), notably: